 Ms Rhonda Jacobsen was appointed to the position of Corporation Secretary on 18 February 2022.
 She holds the qualifications of Bachelor of Arts, Bachelor of Laws and Master of Mining Law and Policy.
-She has more than 19 years of experience as a Practicing Solicitor and is currently the Interim Chief Executive Officer for the Corporation.
+She has more than 19 years of experience as a Practicing Solicitor.